pydata/pydata-cookbook/papers/yuan_tang_hongliang_liu/distributed_and_gpus.md

 Though XGBoost has been proven to be highly efficient and scalable by industries, research labs, and data science competitions, it usually take hours or even days to train a model on extremely large dataset.
-Building highly accurate models using gradient boosting also requires extensive parameter tuning.
+Building highly accurate models using gradient boosting algorithm also requires extensive parameter tuning.
 For example, a classification task may involve running the algorithm multiple times for different learning rates or maximum tree depths to explore the effect of different parameter combinations on classification metrics such as accuracy or AUC.
 In case of very large datasets that cannot fit into the memory of the machine, XGBoost can switch to out-of-core setting to smoothly scale to billions of training samples with limited computing resources.
+In addition, there's GPU implementation of XGBoost that could accelerate model training.

 ## Distributed training

-XGBoost can run in distributed settings with very scalable performance.
+XGBoost can train models in distributed settings without sacrificing its high performance.
 The results in the [original XGBoost paper](https://dl.acm.org/ft_gateway.cfm?id=2939785&type=pdf) shows that XGBoost’s performance scales linearly as we add more machines.
 XGBoost is able to handle the entire 1.7 billion data with only four machines which greatly shows the